-"Provincial Responsible Official" means the Manager of Omineca Region, Negotiation and Regional Operations Division, Ministry of Aboriginal Relations and Reconciliation or equivalent in another Provincial Agency, including alternates and his or her successors;
+"Provincial Responsible Official" means the Regional Executive Director of the North Area, of the Ministry of Indigenous Relations and Reconciliation's Negotiation and Regional Operations Division, or a person with similar authority in another Provincial Agency, including alternates and his or her successors;

-"Recommendation" means a proposed course of action provided by the Natural Resources Council or Co-Chairs to a Provincial Agency resulting from the process described in Appendices C, E or F. Recommendations can be submitted jointly, or separately in the case of dissenting recommendations:
+"Recommendation" means a proposed course of action provided by the Natural Resources Council or Co-Chairs to a Provincial Agency resulting from the process described in Appendices C, E, F or G. Recommendations can be submitted jointly or separately in the case of dissenting recommendations;

-"Reference Guide" means the operational guidance document supporting this Agreement;
+"Reference Guide" means the operational guidance document supporting this Agreement which the Provincial Coordinator and the Kaska Dena Regional Coordinator will jointly update within 6 months of the Execution Date;

-"Responsible Officials" means the Kaska Responsible Official and the Provincial Responsible Official:
+"Responsible Officials" mean the Kaska Dena Responsible Official and the Provincial Responsible Official;

-"Response" means information provided, in writing, by the Kaska to a Provincial Agency which:
+"Response" means information provided, in writing, by the Kaska Dena to a Provincial Agency which:

-- (a) provides a description of the Kaska Aboriginal Rights and Title, which may be potentially impacted and how they may be potentially impacted by the proposed activities; - (b) may provide an interest based rationale for how the proposed activities may potentially impact lands, water, or resources in the Kaska Traditional Territory; - (c) may provide a Kaska interpretation of how the proposed activities may conflict with provincial standards, guidelines, policy, or legislation & regulations; and - (d) with respect to the proposed activities, may provide: - i. proposed options for addressing (a)-(c); and - ii. a request and rationale for further engagement, where an increase has not previously occurred as a result of applying subsection 1.2 (d) of Appendix C;
+- (a) provides a description of the Kaska Dena Aboriginal Rights, that may be potentially impacted and how they may be potentially impacted by the proposed activities; - (b) may provide an interest based rationale for how the proposed activities may potentially impact lands, water, or resources in the Kaska Dena Traditional Territory; - (c) may provide a Kaska Dena interpretation of how the proposed activities may conflict with provincial standards, guidelines, policy, or legislation & regulations; and - (d) with respect to the proposed activities, may provide: - i. proposed options for addressing (a)-(c); and - ii. a request and rationale for further engagement, where an increase has not previously occurred as a result of applying subsection 1.2 (d) of Appendix C;